ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 Malformed `RateLimit` headers MAY be ignored.

-A client SHOULD NOT exceed the quota-units expressed in `RateLimit-Remaining` before the `time-window` expressed in `RateLimit-Reset`.
+A client SHOULD NOT exceed the `quota-units` expressed in `RateLimit-Remaining` before the `time-window` expressed in `RateLimit-Reset`.

 A client MAY still probe the server if the `RateLimit-Reset` is considered too high.

+The `quota-policy` values and comments provided in `RateLimit-Limit` are informative and MAY be ignored.

 If a response contains both the `RateLimit-Reset` and `Retry-After` header fields, the `Retry-After` header field MUST take precedence and